RustAudio/rust-jack/docs/src/contrib/closure_callbacks.md

----
-layout: page
-title: Closure Callbacks
-parent: Contrib
-permalink: /closure-callbacks
-nav_order: 1
----

 # Closure Callbacks

 Closure callbacks allow you to define functionality inline.

 ## Process Closure

+Audio and midi processing can be defined through closures.
+This involves:

-The typical use case for a process closure involves creating a closure that contains captures the required state and then activating it.
+1. Creating a closure that captures the appropriate state (including JACK ports) and
+1. Activating it within a client.

 ```rust
 // 1.
 Create the client.